OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### meter-group-selection

-TODO When a meter or group is selected and it is the first one so the graphing unit was not yet set, it must be set to the graphing unit used (the default one for that meter or group).
+When a meter or group is selected and it is the first one so the graphing unit was not yet set, it must be set to the graphing unit used (the default one for that meter or group).

 ### meter-viewing-page